 Here are a few reasons to get down to Armagh on your next free weekend...

-Armagh is built on seven hills which can be hard on the old thighs but can give you wonderful views across the city and it’s countryside.
+Armagh is built on seven hills which can be hard on the old thighs but can give you wonderful views across the city and it's countryside.
 The most notable buildings are of course the two cathedrals which dominate the Armagh skyline like two aul men.
 Both cathedrals are named after St. Patrick (he was a popular man in these parts) however the older cathedral belongs to the Church of Ireland denomination and the younger is Roman Catholic.
 I adore both of these buildings for different reasons.
-The older dates back to 445 AD and has withstood monumental changes in Irish history – it even has a High King of Ireland buried in it’s grounds!
+The older dates back to 445 AD and has withstood monumental changes in Irish history - it even has a High King of Ireland buried in it's grounds!
 The younger cathedral dates back to the 19th century and is also special because my own family history is tied to it.
-My parents were married here, I was christened here, made my first Communion and Confirmation here and I said goodbye to my sister all in the same colossal space.
-It’s gothic walls contain so many local memories within them and the intricate ceilings have my jaw hanging open every time.
+My parents were married here, I was christened here, made my first Communion and Confirmation all in the same colossal space.
+It's gothic walls contain so many local memories within them and the intricate ceilings have my jaw hanging open every time.

 St. Patrick's Cathdedral (The Older)